NBA Rumors: Terry Rozier To Spurs Is An ‘Intriguing Possibility’ For Celtics Guard, Says Bill Simmons

 — NESN (@NESN) November 7, 2018

 Like the Suns and the Magic, the Spurs have also had issues with their point guard rotation early on in the 2018-19 season.
 As starter Dejounte Murray went down with a potentially season-ending ACL injury in the preseason, the Spurs went with Bryn Forbes as their first-string point guard.
-However, Fox San Antonio wrote that second-year man Derrick White, who was originally expected to start in Murray’s place before he himself suffered a preseason heel injury, might end up challenging Forbes, a natural shooting guard, as the Spurs’ primary playmaker.
+However, Fox San Antonio wrote that second-year man Derrick White — who was originally expected to start in Murray’s place before he himself suffered a preseason heel injury — might end up challenging Forbes, a natural shooting guard, as the Spurs’ primary playmaker.

-As previously reported by the Inquisitr, The Athletic’s Shams Charania wrote earlier this week that there are at least seven teams interested in trading for Terry Rozier, including the Phoenix Suns.
+As previously reported by the Inquisitr, Shams Charania of the Athletic wrote earlier this week that there are at least seven teams interested in trading for Terry Rozier, including the Phoenix Suns.
 While Charania mentioned the Suns as a team that has been “aggressively” pursuing the young point guard, he did not provide any information on the other teams that are supposedly in the mix.

-Prior to the recent trade rumors, Rozier spoke to reporters late in October, expressing his frustration at the more “fluid” role he currently has, as opposed to his starting duties late in the 2017-18 regular season and throughout the 2018 playoffs.
+Prior to the recent trade rumors, Rozier spoke to reporters late in October, expressing his frustration at the more “fluid” role he currently has — as opposed to his starting duties late in the 2017-18 regular season and throughout the 2018 playoffs.
 As quoted by NBC Sports Boston, Rozier said that dealing with his reduced role hasn’t been “the easiest” thus far.

 “Me being a competitor and me being who I am, I wake up every day and want to be the best I can be, want to win and everything.
 It’s tough when I don’t get the minutes that I want.”